gabbyflabby/map-readme-python-nyc-ds-021720/README.md

 ### Introduction

-In the last section, we saw how we select a subset of a list by iterating through a list of elements to select only those that match a certain criteria.
-In this lesson, we learn how to use the `map` function not to return a subset of elements, but to alter each element in a similar manner.
+In the last section, we saw how the `filter` function selects a subset of a list by iterating through all elements and selecting only those that match a certain criterion.
+In this lesson, we will learn how to use the `map` function to alter *all* elements in a similar manner.

 ### First Solve For One Element